KablamoOSS/kombustion/README.md

 [examples](https://github.com/KablamoOSS/Kombustion/tree/master/examples/)
 directory for example stacks.

-### Cloudformation Stack Management
+### CloudFormation Stack Management

-Cloudformation is the only target available, support for others may be added later.
-For now to use Cloudformation commands start with `kombustion cf`.
+CloudFormation is the only target available, support for others may be added later.
+For now to use CloudFormation commands start with `kombustion cf`.

 Upsert a CloudFormation template: